SJC Long Island Internships and Service Learning

 - local trips to Veteran organizations, such as the Long Island State Veterans Home in Stony Brook

-- global trips Nicaragua, where students have helped over the last twelve years by providing support for a preschool, creating a children’s scholarship programs, conducting a women’s writing workshop, and building and repairing homes
+- global trips to Nicaragua, where students have helped over the last twelve years by providing support for a preschool, creating a children’s scholarship programs, conducting a women’s writing workshop, and building and repairing homes

 - a global trip Romania